 Vilnius is the major economic centre of Lithuania and one of the largest financial centres of the Baltic states.
-Even though it is home to only 20% of Lithuania’s population, it generates about one third of Lithuania’s GDP.
-GDP per capita (nominal) in Vilnius county was about 18,100 € in 2014, making it the wealthiest region in Lithuania.
-Vilnius Gross Regional Product was about 12 billion € in 2014.
+Even though it is home to only 20% of Lithuania’s population, it generates about one-third of Lithuania’s GDP.
+GDP per capita (nominal) in Vilnius County is about €18,100, making it the wealthiest region in Lithuania.
+Vilnius Gross Regional Product is about €12 billion.